IBM/kube-safe-scheduler/README.md

 ## Instructions

 Now, we provide instructions to build an agent image, deploy the scheduler extender, and test by placing a pod using the scheduler extender.
 In the following *xxx* refers to a particular agent of interest.
-For example, substitutions such as *safe*, *congestion*, and *foo* are possible.
+For example, substitutions such as *safe*, *pigeon*, *congestion*, and *foo* are possible.

 ### 1. buid a docker image